danja/chatterbox/README.md

 ## Status

-The core hardware & software is currently working, but changing on a daily basis.
+Changing on a daily basis.
 Check [Quasi-blog Notes](https://github.com/danja/chatterbox/blob/master/notes.md).

+I built up the hardware & software to proof-of-concept, it *can* work.
+The hardware is pretty close to being finalised.
+The software kind-of works, but is rather a mess, now refactoring to allow later experimentation to figure out a good final setup.

 **2020-05-30** *version chatterbox_1.1.0*

 Spent a *lot* of time transferring everything into a permanent pretty box (pictured above).
-Round in circles a bit with software, but overall have made some progress in refactoring.
+Have made some progress in refactoring.
 Soon should be able to get back to the fun side of the coding.

 **2020-04-15** *version chatterbox_1.1.0*